pchamal/callsOnContactApexTrigger/README.md

 Since you cannot derive these insights through workflow/validation rules (salesforce point & click processes), I wrote an Apex Trigger to solve the problem.

-Below is the apex trigger I wrote which essentially counts all tasks that are 'completed' AND task type = 'call' and increments a number field (Number_of_Dials_on_Contact).
+Below is the apex trigger which essentially counts all tasks that are 'completed' AND task type = 'call' and increments a number field (Number_of_Dials_on_Contact).
 You could add other criteria to only count calls that quarter or in the last "N" months or so.
 You can check out how to manipulate your SOQL queries [here] (https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_dateformats.htm).

 ```Java
 trigger totalCalls on Task (after insert) {